Transfers, postings in FBR

-ISLAMABAD: The Federal Board of Revenue (FBR) has undertaken the transfer and posting of officers in BS-17, BS-18, and BS-21, with postings for officers in other grades currently in process.
+ISLAMABAD: The Federal Board of Revenue (FBR) has undertaken the transfers and postings of officers in BS-17, BS-18, and BS-21 including Chief Commissioners, with postings for officers in other grades currently in process.

+Under the first notification, the FBR has transferred and posted 20 officials of the Inland Revenue Service (BS-20-22) with immediate effect.

+Tehmina Aamer (Inland Revenue Service/BS-22, Chief Commissioner, Regional Tax Office, Rawalpindi has been given a new assignment as Member (Taxpayer Services) Federal Board of Revenue (HQ), Islamabad.

 This administrative reshuffle reflects FBR’s ongoing efforts to improve organizational effectiveness, optimize resource allocation, and enhance revenue performance across the board.